FluffyKas/github-testing/README.md

 - git commands will not work unless you're in a directory that has a .git in it (obviously)

 git pull: to copy changes to your computer that were uploaded to the repo (updates files on your computer)

+BRANCHES/MERGING

+- changes shouldn't be made directly to the main branch, instead create a new side branch
+- creating a new side branch:
+1. git branch: for listing all existing branches
+2. git branch ${side branch name} for creating a new branch
+3. git checkout 4{side branch name} to switch to the new branch
+4. git commit, then use git push --set-upstream origin ${side branch name} first if asked
+5. git push <file name>
+6.

+*** extra notes:
+- use got branch -d <branch name> to delete the local branch on your PC